Pjotor87/GenericTxtDb/README.md

 How to
 ------
+1. Build my other project "FileTree" at: https://github.com/Pjotor87/FileTree and get the .dll from the bin\Release directory.
+You'll need a reference to that .dll in this project.
-Build this project in Visual Studio and add a reference to the .dll in the bin\Release folder.
+2. Add a reference to "FileTree" and build this project in Visual Studio.
+Again: get the .dll from the bin\Release directory.
-Create an instance of the "Db" class and use that object for doing all database operations.
+3. Add the .dll to any project.
+Use it by creating an instance of the "Db" class.
+Use that object for doing all database operations.
 ___
 Use the "ListFile" class when working with .txt files that looks like this:
 ```